 Cast: Hagar Dagan (flutiste), Maya Yogel (dancer), Yaeli Tai (singer), Alexandra Lavastine (mummy), Sigal and Avner Weissbein (mother and son).

-Cinematographer: Talia (Tulik) Galon, Editor: Ora Maimon Pilewski, Aerial Photographer: Aviv Kegen, Camera assistant: Lior Mamon, Photographer: Gal Mosenson, Costumes designer: Lera Lemberg, Hebrew Narrator: Sigal Weissbein, Original score and lyrics: Hagar Dagan and Yael Tai, Sound design and music: Marcello Pilewski, Location sound recordist: Ishai Ilan, Makeup: Idit Ayala Alajem, Post Production: Colorist: Yair Nahson, Visual Effects: Omri Grossman, Studio: Bootke Color Studio, Location: Masada, A UNESCO World Heritage Site, in the Judean Desert.
+Editor: Ora Maimon Pilewski, Cinematographer: Talia (Tulik) Galon, Aerial Photographer: Aviv Kegen, Camera assistant: Lior Mamon, Photographer: Gal Mosenson, Original score and lyrics: Hagar Dagan and Yaeli Tai, Sound design and music: Marcello Pilewski, Location sound recordist: Ishai Ilan, Costumes designer: Lera Lemberg, Hebrew Narrator: Sigal Weissbein, Makeup artist: Idit Ayala Alajem, Colorist: Yair Nahson, Visual Effects: Omri Grossman, Studio: Bootke Color Studio

 Map of Masada by Dom Augustin Antoine Calmet, France, 1672-1757, After Jean Doubdan, Siege et Prise de Massada par les Romains, Etching.
 Photo © The Israel Museum, Jerusalem by Elie Posner